ymorsi7/solar-flair/solar-flair/README.md

 - Community solar investment opportunities for those unable to install panels
 - Grid impact analysis for utility companies and policymakers

+## 🌐 Contribution

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🏆 About the Hackathon

 This project was developed for the "Google Gemini: Chase the Future!"
 Hackathon, showcasing innovative applications of the Gemini 2.5 API to create real-world solutions that contribute to environmental sustainability.